linuxbo/LegendOfTheLost/_posts/2020-1-08-Imatechnicalwriter.md

 Lately, [I've been reading a lot lately on what Technical Writing is as a profession.](https://mkaz.blog/misc/notes-on-technical-writing/)

-After perusing through the comments, I heard that all technical writing should follow the *black triangle* method, or the Agile method, or be horrified with existential fear over how it's *inherently a waterfall* approach in an agile world.
+After perusing through the comments, I've heard that all technical writing should follow the *black triangle* method, or the Agile method, or be horrified with existential fear over how it's *inherently a waterfall* approach in an agile world.

 So, I'm going to lay all my cards on the table.